apify/apify-docs-v2/sources/platform/tutorials/analyze_pages_and_fix_errors.md

 ---

 Debugging is essential in programming.
-Even if you would not call yourself a programmer, having basic debugging skills will make building and maintaining [scrapers](./apify_scrapers/index.md) on Apify easier.
+Even if you would not call yourself a programmer, having basic debugging skills will make building and maintaining [scrapers](./apify_scrapers/index.md) and [integration actors](./run_actor_and_retrieve_data_via_api.md) on Apify easier.
 It will help you avoid hiring an expensive developer and solve your issues faster.

 This article covers the absolute basics.
 It discusses the most common problems and the simplest tools for analyzing the issue.